learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

 ## Starting Up the Rails Server

-To startup the Rails server, make sure that you are in the root of the application in the terminal and run Rails:
+To start up the Rails server, make sure that you are in the root of the application in the terminal and run Rails:

 ```console